biomedical-data-science/hsc_rhoa/README.md

 ## Python Dependencies

-The code was developed using a conda environment with `Python==3.11.4` the following Python packages and versions:
+The code was developed using a conda environment with `Python==3.11.4` and the following Python packages:

 ```
 aicsimageio==4.9.2